jonataw/emgen/docs/configuration.md

 **`input.styles.preprocessor`**: Define a preprocessor for your styles.
 Valid options are `'sass'`, `'less'` or `'stylus'`.

+**`input.styles.prepend`**: Prepend a string to all stylesheets.
+Can be useful to define global variables.

 **`input.templates.dir`**: Override path to input templates directory.

 - Default: `[dir]/templates`